Not seeing the results you want from your YouTube SEO campaigns?

 These should be kept to one minute, and designed to capture interest and push the topic at hand.

-Videos are just like any other piece of content you produce.
+Videos are just like any other piece of digital content you produce.

-If you want people to find them, you have to optimize.
+If you want people to find them, you have to optimize for YouTube SEO.

-Your main focus should always be on producing quality content, but beyond that, the tips above will help make sure your videos find their way to the top of the search engines.
+Your main focus should always be on producing high-quality content, but beyond that, the YouTube SEO tips above will help make sure your videos find their way to the top of the search engines.